-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of First Bankers Trustshares, Inc. and its subsidiaries as of December 31, 2016 and 2015, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of First Bankers Trustshares, Inc. and its subsidiaries, as of December 31, 2017 and 2016, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.